 Step 5 – Prep Leaves

-Shorten the leaf stems to about 1 inch using a knife, your fingernails, or sharp snips.
+Shorten the leaf stems to a length of about one inch using a knife, your fingernails, or sharp snips.

 Step 6 – Apply Rooting Hormone